 The course drop/add period is the first day of the second week of each 10-week session.
-During the drop/add period, a student may either add or drop a class and get a refund based on the refund policy.

-Newly admitted or transferred-in international students CANNOT drop classes for the first two sessions.
+During the drop/add period, a student may either add or drop a class and get a refund based on the refund policy. \ Newly admitted or transferred-in international students CANNOT drop classes for the first two sessions.
+This page intentionally left blank.